All Products

 Note

-Ampere® Altra® processors have specific requirements for operating system kernels.
-Instances of this instance type can use Alibaba Cloud Linux 3 images or CentOS 8.4 or later images.
-We recommend using Alibaba Cloud Linux 3 images on the instances.
-If you want to use a different operating system distribution, patch the kernel of an instance that runs that operating system, create a custom image from the instance, and then use the custom image to create instances of this instance type.
-For information about kernel patches, visit Ampere Altra (TM) Linux Kernel Porting Guide.
+Ampere® Altra® processors have specific requirements for operating system kernel versions.
+When you create an ECS instance of this instance type, you can directly use Alibaba Cloud Linux 3 or CentOS 8.4 or later images.
+We recommend that you use Alibaba Cloud Linux 3 images.
+If you need to use a different operating system, see the Ampere Altra (TM) Linux Kernel Porting Guide.
+You must patch the kernel on an ECS instance running the desired operating system, create a custom image from the instance, and then use that image to create a new instance of this type.

-• g5se instances can be created only on Dedicated Hosts.
+• g5se instances are available only on Dedicated Hosts.

 Note

-For information about other instance types that can be created on Dedicated Hosts, see Specifications.
+For other instance types available on Dedicated Hosts, see Instance types.

-• When you attach an enterprise SSD, a single instance can achieve up to 1 million IOPS for random read and write operations and up to 32 Gbit/s for sequential read and write operations.
+• With an attached ESSD, a single instance delivers up to 1,000,000 IOPS for random read/write operations and up to 32 Gbit/s for sequential read/write throughput.

 • Compute: